TheMiloAnderson/data-structures-and-algorithms/401/linked_list/README.md

 The find_from_end method accepts an integer, and returns the value of the node is that is k nodes from the end of the list.
 Time and space efficiency are both O(N)

+The ll_zip function in ll_merge/ll_merge.py accepts two linked lists as arguments, and combines them into one with alternating nodes.
+The time/space is O(N) and O(1), respectively.

 ## Solution
 ![linked list whiteboard](assets/linked_list.jpg)